Aleksandr Druz

-Aleksander Abramovich Drouz (Алекса́ндр Абра́мович Друзь, 10 May 1955, Leningrad, USSR) is a veteran contestant of the Russian TV gameshow What?
+Аlexandr Abramovich Drouz (Алекса́ндр Абра́мович Друзь, 10 May 1955, Leningrad, USSR) is a veteran contestant of the Russian TV gameshow What?
 Where?
 When?, first of the currently five "Magisters of the Game"; Vice-President of the International Association of Clubs What?
 Where?
 When?, director of the Saint-Petersburg branch of the What?
 Where?
 When?

 Biography

 Aleksander was educated at a Leningrad school specialising in mathematics and physics, now known as the Saint Petersburg Lyceum 239.
 In 1975, he left the Leningrad College of Industrial Education, and in 1980 graduated from Leningrad Institute of Engineers of Railway Transportation, now named St. Petersburg State Transport University (see also ...#Graduates), specialising in the field of "electronic computing machines" (EVM).

 Drouz is a certified systems engineer.

 What?
 Where?
 When?

 He first appeared as a contestant on What?
 Where?
 When? in 1981 and his active participation in the gameshow has been uninterrupted since then.
 He holds a record for the longest uninterrupted participation in the TV version of What?
 Where?
 When?.
 He also holds a current record on the number of the conducted TV games (100) and victories (59).

 He was awarded a "Crystal Owl" as the best player of the intellectual club (1990, 1992, 1995, 2000, 2006, 2012).
 In 1995, he was named the first "Magister of the Game".

 As of 2014, Drouz is the three times WWW World Cup Champion.

 He was captain of the What?
 Where?
 When? team «Transsfera» (sporting version of the game), which he led to victory at the 1st World cup (2002).
 The team also won the "Mayor of Saint Petersburg" Cup in sporting What?
 Where?
 When? nine times in a row.